cmiles74/spacemacs-notmuch-layer/README.md

 Personally, I
 use [mbsync (from the isync project)](http://isync.sourceforge.net) to maintain a local copy of my mail in Maildir format.
-After mbsync fininshed downloading my mail, I run notmuch to add it to the index.
-The []Arch Linux wiki](https://wiki.archlinux.org/index.php/Isync) has a pretty good article on getting this setup.
+After mbsync finishes downloading my mail, I run notmuch to add it to the index.
+The [Arch Linux wiki](https://wiki.archlinux.org/index.php/Isync) has a pretty good article on getting this setup.

 ## Installing the Layer

 To install the layer, checkout this project into your "private" layers folder in `~/.emacs.d/private`.
-Next, open up your `~/.spacemacs` file and add `notmuch` to your `dotspacemasc-configuration-layers`.
+Next, open up your `~/.spacemacs` file and add `notmuch` to your `dotspacemacs-configuration-layers`.

 ## Configuring the Layers